 Related article: How to listen to Audiobooks with Kindle Unlimited

 Scribd vs Audible: The Audiobook Apps

-Both apps on Android devices – which I use – are reliable and stable though.
-The audio quality is good and the respective audiobook library is easy to browse.
+Both apps on Android devices – which I use – are reliable and stable.
+The audio quality is good, and the respective audiobook library is easy to browse.

 The Scribd app makes it very clear whether you are streaming or have a title downloaded.
-It’s easy to switch to a downloaded version that you can listen to offline.
-The download speed is a bit slower than on Audible though.
+It’s easy to switch to a downloaded version so you can listen when offline.
+The download speed is a bit slower than on Audible.

-Related article: The Best Audiobooks Apps in 2022
+Related article: The Best Audiobooks Apps you need today!